+'''

+Result : FAILURE

+New source files have been identified in your patch..

+some/dir/file.c

+please ensure to include them for the ''Coverity Scan analysis'' by adding

+the respective build configurations in the ''tf-cov-make'' build script.

+'''

-- Coverity Scan analysis is one of the tests we perform on our source code at regular intervals.
-We maintain a build script tf-cov-make which contains the build configurations of various platforms in order to cover the entire source code being analysed by Coverity. - When you submit your patches for review containing new source files, please ensure to include them for the Coverity Scan analysis by adding the respective build configurations in the tf-cov-make build script. - In this section you find the details on how to append your new build configurations for Coverity scan analysis illustrated with examples: - 1.
-We maintain a separate repository named tf-a-ci-scripts repository for placing all the test scripts which will be executed by the CI Jobs. - 2.
+In this section you find the details on how to append your new build configurations for Coverity scan analysis illustrated with examples:

+- 1. We maintain a separate repository named tf-a-ci-scripts repository for placing all the test scripts which will be executed by the CI Jobs. - 2.
 In this repository, tf-cov-make script is located at tf-a-ci-scripts/script/ tf-coverity/tf-cov-make - 3.
-Edit tf-cov-make script by appending all the possible build configurations with the specific build-flags relevant to your platform, so that newly added source files get built and analysed by Coverity. - 4.
+Edit the tf-cov-make script by appending all the possible build configurations with the specific build flags relevant to your platform, so that newly added source files get built and analysed by Coverity. - 4.
 For better understanding follow the below specified examples listed in the tf-cov-make script.